Close

 Blue graded walking holidays are suitable for fit and experienced hikers.
 We walk at a good pace and you can expect to be out for 6-8 hours a day.
 You will not always be on a path and the terrain underfoot can be rough and boggy, including boulder fields and mountain tops.
 Some of the daily walks will involve a mountain ascent of over 3000ft / 900m high.
 Daily distances will be typically up to 16km but may be longer occasionally.
 Daily hike details are available in the itinerary.

-Travel Read More
+Travel - Arrival and Departure Read More

 You will be met by your Wilderness England Guide at Penrith Railway Station at 1:00pm on Day 1 of your trip.
-The trip will conclude at Penrith Railway Station at 4:00pm on the final day of the trip.
+The trip will conclude at Penrith Railway Station at 4:00pm on the final day of the trip

 Speak to an Expert